Leonard Woodcock

-Leonard Freel Woodcock (February 15, 1911 – January 16, 2001) was President of the United Auto Workers (UAW) and the first US ambassador to China after being the last Chief of the US Liaison Office in Beijing.
+Leonard Freel Woodcock (February 15, 1911 – January 16, 2001) was President of the United Auto Workers (UAW) and the first US ambassador to the People's Republic of China after being the last Chief of the US Liaison Office in Beijing.

 Early life

 Woodcock was born in Providence, Rhode Island, in 1911.
 He was the son of Ernest Woodcock and Margaret Freel.
 At the outbreak of World War I, the family was living in Germany, and Ernest was interned.
 While Leonard had been born in the United States, his parents were British.
 Both mother and son returned to the United Kingdom for the duration of the war, where he attended school.

 The family members were eventually reunited and sought a new life in North America.
-Originally settled in Canada, they relocating a few years later, to Detroit, Michigan.
+Originally settled in Canada, they relocated a few years later to Detroit, Michigan.

 Early career

 The pressures of the Great Depression led Woodcock to drop out of College of the City of Detroit in 1933.
 He found work as a machine assembler in Detroit, and both he and his father became involved in the union movement.
 Woodcock became International Vice President in 1955.